thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 States, without which it would be virtually impossible for them to have steady and frequent intercourse.
 It is in fact an expression of the necessity of their mutual relationships.
-In the absence of some system of international law, the inter- national society of States could not enjoy the benefits of trade and commerce, of exchange of ideas, and of normal routine communication.
+In the absence of some system of international law, the international society of States could not enjoy the benefits of trade and commerce, of exchange of ideas, and of normal routine communication.

 The last half-century witnessed a greater impetus to the development of international law than at any previous stage of its history.
-This was a natural result of the growing inter- dependence of States, and of the vastly increased intercourse between them due to all kinds of inventions that overcame the difficulties of time, space, and intellectual communication.
+This was a natural result of the growing interdependence of States, and of the vastly increased intercourse between them due to all kinds of inventions that overcame the difficulties of time, space, and intellectual communication.
 New rules had to be found or devised to meet innumerable